 Laughter Yoga was created by a man named Dr. Kataria in India a few years back.
-He used the word 'yoga' because laughter in its essence is a breathing exercise, or Pranayama (laughter yogis call it "Pranayahahama") :) Pranayama helps the Prana , or life force energy, the flow throughout the body in an effortless manner.
+He used the word yoga because laughter in its essence is a breathing exercise, or Pranayama (laughter yogis call it "Pranayahahama") :) Pranayama helps the Prana , or life force energy, the flow throughout the body in an effortless manner.
 Things like emotional or physical stress can cause the life force to be blocked or stunted.
-Dr. Kataria studied the benefits of laughter on the body, and they were extensive (you've probably heard the phrase "laughter is the best medicine" so I'm not going to go into detail about the benefits here – visit www.healinglaughter.orgfor more info).
-What was the real key to his discovery is that the body doesn't know the difference between real and forced laughter.
+Dr. Kataria studied the benefits of laughter on the body, and they were extensive (you've probably heard the phrase "laughter is the best medicine" so I'm not going to go into detail about the benefits here – visit www.healinglaughter.org for more info).
+The real key to his discovery is that the body doesn't know the difference between real and forced laughter.
 The brain still responds the same way.
-In other words, you fake it til you make it.
+In other words, you fake it ‘til you make it.
 The hardest part is making the intention to laugh.
 It's hard to do this on your own, so here's where group laughter sessions, or laughter yoga, comes in.

 At the end of conference (so graciously led by the founder of the American School of Laughter Yoga, Sebastien Gendry) I felt like I had a chance to find a new perspective on things.
-Just like in that exercise with the switching back and forth between crying and laughing, life is full of emotional ups and downs.
+Just as in the chin-tilting exercise, life is full of emotional ups and downs.
 The tears (happy or sad) will be there either way, but we can create and share whatever reality we want just based on our intention.
 One of the most profound and amazing things about laughter yoga is that it really allows us to understand that we are one.
 Through this understanding, we can come closer to finding peace and joy within us and our surrounding communities.
 It all just starts with a smile.